lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 Visit the [PakanaComponents.com](https://www.pakanacomponents.com) website for documentation, installation, tutorials and resources.

-If you would like to try out some of the components in a demosntration application we're developing, check-out [Lumenals.com[(https://lumenals.com) our take on Ordinals and NFTS using the Stellar Blockchain.
+If you would like to try out some of the components in a demonstration application we're developing, check-out [Lumenals.com[(https://lumenals.com).
+It's our take on Ordinals and NFTs using the Stellar Blockchain.
+Note: The lumenals app is beta software, please use a new dedicated TestNet account as a sandbox before minting on the Mainnet.

 Thanks!
 Pakana Team